Footsteps of Greatness

 Ali, originally known as Cassius Clay, was born in Louisville on January 17, 1942.
 It was here he honed his ability as a boxer, and it was here he returned to after winning Gold in the 1960 Rome Olympics.
 He returned often after capturing the title of Heavyweight Champion of the World, and since his retirement from boxing, he has been involved with the vision and direction of the Muhammad Ali Center.
 And it is here, in Louisville, that “The Greatest” has his final resting place.

-Starting this June, you can fly into the newly named Louisville Muhammad Ali International Airport.
+When flying in, you'll arrive at the Louisville Muhammad Ali International Airport.
 A self-guided tour brochure can help you trace some of Ali’s “Footsteps of Greatness” around the town he always called home.
 Print one online or stop by the Muhammad Ali exhibit at the Louisville Visitor Center for more information.

 Other Ali-related Louisville Landmarks: